BalloonBox-Inc/near-oracle-contracts/DEPLOY.md

 ## Prep smart contract

 This guide assumes you already have a ready-to-deploy smart contract.
-If you haven't, you can download a simple smart contract template [here.](https://github.com/near-examples/rust-template)
+If you haven't, download a simple smart contract template [here.](https://github.com/near-examples/rust-template)

 ## Deploy

 There are 4 basic steps to deploy a Smart Contract on NEAR:
-1. build contract
+1. :wrench: build contract
-2. create a sub-account (or delete and recreate it)
+2. :truck: create a sub-account (or delete and recreate it)
-3. deploy to sub account
+3. :clapper: deploy to sub account
-4. interact
+4. :surfer: interact

 Cd into the repo with the Rust codebase for your contract and run: